Attitude Coverage

 1. Insert an Attitude Coverage () object using the Insert Default () method.

-5. Rename AttitudeCoverage1 () to Sat_Cov.
+4. Rename AttitudeCoverage1 () Sat_Cov.

-Setting point definition properties
+Setting the point definition properties

-The basic properties of that object (such as a sensor's field-of-view), including its position at each time step in the coverage interval and any constraints imposed on it, determines the access to the selected assets.
+The basic properties of that object (such as a sensor's field of view), including its position at each time step in the coverage interval and any constraints imposed on it, determines the access to the selected assets.
 These properties are also taken into account in Figure of Merit computations.

-1. Open Sat_Cov's () properties ().
+1. Open Sat_Cov's () Properties ().

 2. Select the Basic - Grid page.